breatheco-de/content/src/content/how-to/how-to-call-a-function-in-javascript.md

 	}
 }
 ```
 Once we have our class created, we can proceed to create new objects from it.
-Lets show in our console 2 humans using the class `Human` as follows:
+Let's show in our console 2 humans using the class `Human` as follows:

 ```js
 class Human{